 Think of it as your “proof + process” system: the rules you follow, the checks you perform, and the documentation you retain.

-Managing contractors across borders increases exposure because rules vary by jurisdiction and enforcement can be triggered by audits, complaints, or payment activity.
+Managing contractors across borders increases exposure because rules vary by jurisdiction, and audits, complaints, or payment activity can trigger enforcement.

 The operational reality is simple: if you can’t prove you ran the right checks and kept the right evidence, you’ll struggle to defend the engagement later.